Zasada94/django_app/README.md

 http://127.0.0.1:8000/
 ```

-- _Secondly, split terminal, change direction to frontend and run the front-end part using commands below_
+- _Thirdly, split terminal, change direction to frontend and run the front-end part using commands below_

 Type: